-The institutional arrangement under the project with a PSC at Zonal level is very useful by being very much aligned to GoE procedures.
+- 45. The institutional arrangement under the project with a PSC at Zonal level is very useful by being very much aligned to GoE procedures.
 Furthermore, the participation of sector representatives ensures linkages and alignment between sector plans and sectoral infrastructure investments in the woredas.
-This is an important and useful finding worth stressing as it ensures a larger degree of information sharing across the planning spectrum.
+This is an important and useful finding worth stressing as it ensures a larger degree of information sharing across the planning spectrum. - 46.
 The role of community and its representatives in decision making on the resources allocated for kebele based interventions is limited in terms of their involvement in endorsing payment to contractors for the work done in the kebele.
-Most of the work of supervision and endorsement of payments is done by the woreda staff aided by the Zonal engineers.
 Revision of project plans are not discussed and endorsed by the community.
 Instead, communities have been informed about changes made at woreda level by letter or orally only.
-There are a number of useful ways in which the local communities could be involved in the resource allocation and decision-making process.
-By using a Memorandum of Understanding (MOU) between woreda and kebeles which outlines exact responsibilities of communities in monitoring scheme implementation more involvement of community representatives might help to avoid delays in schemes and ensure some degree of checks and balances in the contracting process.
+There is no one best way of involving local communities in the resource allocation and decision-making process but more involvement of community representatives might help to avoid delays in schemes and ensure some degree of checks and balances in the contracting process.